ProgressiveHackNight/project-ideas/ISSUE_TEMPLATE.md

   - Doing this early on can help your team stay organized and to onboard new contributors who wouldn't have access to files you all have shared over email.

-If you get stuck at any point, feel free to reach out to the leadership team with an email to steering@progressivehacknight.org or come find an organizer at a HackNight.
+If you get stuck at any point, feel free to reach out to the leadership team in the slack channel or with an email to organizers@progressivehacknight.org or come find an organizer at a HackNight.
 We're here to help bring great ideas to life!